cssnr/aviation-tools/README.md

 # Features

+Please submit a [Feature Request](https://github.com/cssnr/aviation-tools/discussions/new?category=feature-requests) for new features.
+For any issues, bugs or concerns; please [Open an Issue](https://github.com/cssnr/aviation-tools/issues/new).

 *   Quick Search Registration, Flight Numbers, and Airports
 *   Search by Highlighting Text or Opening Popup Action
 *   Add Saved Bookmarks and Open All Bookmarks